clay-walker/Reddit-API-Pipeline-DE-TakeHome/README.md

 - Top Posters
 - Upvote ratio of posts
 - Number of posts/day (visualized over time)
-- Cluster showing the correlation of votes to comments
+- Scatter plot showing the correlation of votes to comments

 ## Setup